4 Keys to Success with First Article Inspections for Medical Devices

 In our column for Orthopedic Design & Technology, “Keys to a Successful First Article Inspection,” we share four insights for improving FAI that we’ve learned in our decades manufacturing complex medical devices.

-#1: Successful FAIs start with a well-communicated plan between the manufacturer and the OEM.
+#1: Successful medical device FAIs start with a well-communicated plan between the manufacturer and the OEM.

 Because FAI requirements are unique to each OEM, it’s important to document requirements and expectations at the start of the project.